-10-4-3 Caution when Connecting the Indoor Unit Directly to the Duct

-- Follow the indications described below - a) When connecting the indoor unit directly to the duct, always use the same system on the indoor unit as with the outdoor unit, perform group-linked operation, and make the direct duct connection settings from the remote controller.
-(Mode No. "17 (27)" First code No. "5" Second code No. "6".)
+10.4.3 Caution when Connecting the Indoor Unit Directly to the Duct a) When connecting the indoor unit directly to the duct, always use the same system on the indoor unit as with the outdoor unit, perform group-linked operation, and make the direct duct connection settings from the remote controller.
+(Mode No. "17 (27)" - First code No. "5" - Second code No. "6".)
 Refer to 15.10.1 concerning setting method.